zduvall/ODQ/README.md

     return json.dumps(False)
 ```

-If all of those validations pass, the person attempting to complete the test must also verify their birth year (to make sure the right person is taking the test).
+If all of those validations pass, the person attempting to complete the test will also be prompted also verify their birth year (to make sure the right person is taking the test).
 They have 5 attempts:

 <p align="center">
   <img src="https://dot-aws.s3-us-west-1.amazonaws.com/confirm-birth-year-mobile.png" alt="Confirm Birth Year, mobile view" width="350" />